 My oldest son was diagnosed with ADHD the summer between 1st and 2nd grade.
 My initial reaction was one of fear and sadness.
-In retrospect it is because I didn’t know much about ADHD except the parental stigma that goes with it.
+In retrospect, it is because I didn’t know much about ADHD except the parental stigma that goes with it.
 What I mean is, without knowing anything about ADHD or before I knew my son had it I already knew how people looked at parents that medicate their children because of ADHD.
-It is a misconception that parents chose medicine as a cop out because they just can’t deal with their children.
-That they are lazy and would prefer to have their children sedated then to teach them how to act.
+It is a misconception that parents choose medicine as a cop-out because they just can’t deal with their children, that they are lazy and would prefer to have their children sedated than to teach them how to act.
 For this very reason the day they told me my son had ADHD I cried, and cried, and cried until I couldn’t cry anymore.

-However what opened my eyes and tore at my heart was one day I sat my son down and asked him how school was.
+However, what opened my eyes and tore at my heart was one day I sat my son down and asked him how school was.
 I asked if he had friends.
-He looked at me trying to hold back tears and told me that he didn’t have any friends anymore that they all got mad at him.
+He looked at me trying to hold back tears and told me that he didn’t have any friends anymore and that they all got mad at him.
 He said that he felt sad all the time.
 I asked him what made him sad and he told me when other people pick on his friends.
-Between Kindergarten and 1st Grade he saw, as I said, a counselor.
-The counselor in her round about way with my son got from him that he was angry and felt small.
-That he was more sensitive then most boys his age but had an amazing ability to discuss his feelings.
-That the sensitivity made it hard for him to handle when he saw others being hurt mentally or physically.
+Between Kindergarten and 1st Grade, he saw, as I said, a counselor.
+The counselor in her roundabout way with my son got from him that he was angry and felt small.
+That he was more sensitive than most boys his age but had an amazing ability to discuss his feelings.
+That sensitivity made it hard for him to handle when he saw others being hurt mentally or physically.
 His sadness was anxiety.
 My son lived in a state of anxiety.

-The change in my son during those first couple of months was nothing more then remarkable.
+The change in my son during those first couple of months was nothing more than remarkable.
 I began to see the brilliant smile that I so loved more and more each day.
-His 2nd grade teacher, who was a vital part in helping me through finding the best medicine and ways of dealing and understanding my son, told me of his transformation as a student.
+His 2nd-grade teacher, who was a vital part of helping me find the best medicine and ways of dealing with and understanding my son, told me of his transformation as a student.
 He began to come home and talk about friends and what he had learned in school.
 The decision that was so very tough for me to make I believe was the right one for my son.

-For those of you that are not familiar with ADHD looking back I can know see that his throwing pencils and hiding under the desk was out of frustration.
+For those of you who are not familiar with ADHD looking back, I can now see that his throwing pencils and hiding under the desk was out of frustration.
 He couldn’t concentrate no matter how hard he tried.
-I know this because during the next many years I began to notice the signs of frustration.
+I know this because, during the next many years, I began to notice the signs of frustration.
 If he waited too long after school to do his homework he would end up banging his hands on his head and end up in tears because he couldn’t figure something out.
 Something that if he had done it an hour before he would have no problems with.
 Thankfully as my son has grown so has how his ADHD rears itself.
-He no longer has the temper that plagued him when he was young, instead he is impulsive and goofy which is much easier for me to redirect than his temper.
+He no longer has the temper that plagued him when he was young, instead, he is impulsive and goofy which is much easier for me to redirect than his temper.
 We try to allow as much time as possible without his medicine because it is what he prefers.
-The doctors tell me that as he goes through puberty there is a good chance that with his change in hormones he may out grow his ADHD.
+The doctors tell me that as he goes through puberty there is a good chance that with his change in hormones, he may outgrow his ADHD.
 All I can do is keep my fingers crossed for him that he does.

 I am neither pro or against using medicine to treat ADHD.
 I know people that have decided against it and people that use medication.
 I’m writing this post because I remember when I began to research ADHD and whether to use medicine as a way of treating it I found site after site of people attacking parents for that choice.
-I found people that would say ADHD is imaginary that it is all about how you raise your child.
+I found people who would say ADHD is imaginary and that it is all about how you raise your child.
 It gave me the feeling that by choosing to use medicine I didn’t care about my son nor want to deal with him.
-Those people do not understand the heart wrenching decision a parent has to make when it comes to deciding how to treat ADHD.
-It is not a decision taken lightly, most parents prefer not to give their children medicine if they don’t have too.
-In my personal situation I can only shutter to think how my child may have turned out without it.
+Those people do not understand the heart-wrenching decision a parent has to make when it comes to deciding how to treat ADHD.
+It is not a decision taken lightly, most parents prefer not to give their children medicine if they don’t have to.
+In my personal situation, I can only shudder to think how my child may have turned out without it.
 Granted it is possible that other treatments may have worked just as well but it was my decision and this was the decision that I made for my son.